 Taking eco-friendly modes of transportation means that our children are constantly exposed to new sights, smells, and experiences, and they are able to more fully interact with these stimuli rather than just passively waiting for the journey to be over.
 There are countless opportunities to enhance verbal skills by describing the world around you and asking them questions about what they see, or interacting with new people on the bus each day.

 3. Fresh air and exercise

 For us, and for them!
 I mean we all know we should be fitting some gym time into our daily schedule, but between work, taking care of kids, errands, cooking and Facebook, who has time?
 If getting active ceases to be an entirely separate activity, however, and starts being part of your daily life instead — by biking to the morning preschool run instead of driving — then you don’t have to worry about carving out that gym time anymore.

 The world is your gym!
 Plus I’d bet that those toddlers you’re hauling in a bike trailer could give you a better workout than any spin class, especially when they start shrieking “I have to pee!”
 If the distance is reasonable, walking provides an amazing way to get those little bodies working and, an as added bonus, the fresh air and exercise will tucker them out enough that bedtimes become a breeze.
 (Well, if not a breeze, at least a little less screamy.
 Maybe?)

 Who knew?
-Choosing Eco-friendly options that promise to save the environment might just end up saving your sanity, too!
-And remember that making changes like this never has to be an all or nothing proposition – even designating one or two days a week to be car-free means you are reducing your vehicle use by 14-29%.
+Choosing eco-friendly options that promise to save the environment might just end up saving your sanity, too!
+And remember that making changes like this never has to be an all or nothing proposition — even designating one or two days a week to be car-free means you are reducing your vehicle use by 14 to 29 percent.
 That’s huge!
 Now sing it with me, friends, “The wheels on the bus go round and round, round and round…”